Video Tapes and Cine Films

 - Help!
 I don't know what I want - don't worry, we can advise.

-- How much does it cost to have one video tape transferred? - This will most probably be covered by the minimum charge which is £45.00.
-We need to have this to cover our costs.
-It is more cost-effective to bring in several tapes, then this charge will not apply.
+- How much does it cost to have one video tape transferred? - This will most probably be covered by the minimum charge which is £48.00 (up to two hours on DVD, one hour to .mov).
+It is more cost-effective to bring in several tapes.

-- How much will it cost to transfer our camcorder tapes? - If you want digital files the cost is £20/hour to .mov (or AVI) or £35/hour to .mov and MP4 (including a basic tidy up), minimum charge applies.
+- How much will it cost to transfer our camcorder tapes? - If you want digital .mov files the cost is £38/for the first hour then £29/hour.
+If you need .mov and MP4 (including a basic tidy up), the first hour is £48 then £38.50/hour.
+Minimum charges apply and exclude hard ware.
 For DVDs cost will depend on quantity and format.
 It is cheaper to get five or more tapes transferred.
 We have tried to price this fairly and clearly so you can work out your budget.
 Different sorts of video cassettes are priced slightly differently, partly to make it easier for you to understand and partly because of the different characteristics (such as 8mm tapes being very slow to rewind) not to mention the cost, maintenance and scarcity of some old tape decks.

 - I don't know what format my videos are - Don't worry, give us a call and we can usually work out what type of videos you have.